 In reality, anxiety disorders are the most frequent mental health disorders in the U.S. Many individuals with anxiety disorders find acceptance, understanding, and renewed motivation and commitment by participating in a support group designed specifically for people with anxiety.
 A support group can be a valuable adjunct to psychotherapy or counseling.
 It also can be a valuable resource for people who are not currently receiving professional therapy.

-The Anxiety and Agoraphobia Treatment Center is pleased to sponsor THREE support groups.
+The Anxiety and Agoraphobia Treatment Center is pleased to sponsor 3 Support groups

-These groups have met every other week for many years.
-The groups are for adults 18 years or older.
+The SUPPORT GROUPS have met every other week for many years.
+These groups are for adults 18 years or older.
 There is no charge for participation.
 All groups currently are being conducted virtually, via Zoom.

 This is a therapist-facilitated support group for individuals experiencing any of a variety of anxiety disorders, including panic disorder, agoraphobia, social anxiety, post-traumatic stress disorder, generalized anxiety disorder, and specific fears and phobias.
 Participants are encouraged to discuss anxiety-related concerns, difficulties, personal goals, progress, and successes.
 The therapist offers support, information and education about anxiety disorders and suggestions for ways to address anxiety problems.
 The group atmosphere is informal, supportive, and nonjudgmental.
 Participants are encouraged to identify personally meaningful goals to work on between group sessions.

 The group meets virtually every other Monday evening from 7:00pm to 8:30pm.
 We do not meet on major holidays .
 Individuals who are interested in joining this group are asked to first call 610-667-6490 for a brief phone screening.
 There may be a wait list for new members.